kubernetes/kubernetes/docs/user-guide/downward-api.md

 want to be careful not to over-couple containers to Kubernetes.
-The downward API allows containers to consume information about themselves or the system and expose that information how they want it, without necessarily coupling to the kubernetes client or REST API.
+The downward API allows containers to consume information about themselves or the system and expose that information how they want it, without necessarily coupling to the Kubernetes client or REST API.

 An example of this is a "legacy" app that is already written assuming that a particular environment variable will hold a unique identifier.
 While it